Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 Q. Does JavaScript only have concurrency and not parallelism?

-Its default model is much more often explained through concurrency, though some environments also provide separate worker-based parallel tools.
+Its default model is much more often explained through concurrency, though some environments also provide worker-based parallel tools.

 Start Here